 Heard of H&M and IKEA?
 Swedish.
 Acne, J. Lindberg, WESC, Filippa K, House of Dagmar?
 Also all Swedish.

-Heard of Spotify (music for the masses), Svenskt Tenn, Bruno Mathsson, Carl Malmsten, Kosta Boda and Orrefors glassware.
+Heard of Spotify, Svenskt Tenn, Bruno Mathsson, Carl Malmsten, Kosta Boda and Orrefors glassware?
 All Swedish, or Swedes.
 But enough with the name-dropping, what and where to shop for design goodies?
 Here’s a quick guide.

 Look out for; Acne, Filippa K, J Lindberg, Nudie Jeans, Cheap Monday, WE, WESC and Weekday on the high streets of Stockholm (City, Östermalm and Södermalm districts), Gothenburg (Nordstan, Innerstaden, Avenyn and Haga districts) and Malmö (Stortorget and Lilla Torget, through Södergatan and south along Södra Förstadsgatan.

 For Gothenburg and Malmö follow the directions above and browse the many shops and stores selling fine Swedish design.

 For unique handcrafted kitchen and bathroom brushes and other goods visit Iris Hantverk in Stockholm.
 Other good stores on this street include Designtorget, featuring new Swedish designers and their designs and Nordiska Galleriet at Nybrogatan 11 selling furniture and lighting from Nordic and international designers.
 Want elegant and boldly patterned interior design?
 Then go to legendary Swedish interior design shop Svenskt Tenn at Strandvägen 5 in Stockholm.